jeanCarloMachado/talks-courses/clean-codev2/presentation.md

 ## No Magic

-Never buy magic!
+Never buy magic.

 Before you commit to a framework, make sure you could write it.

-. . .

 Do this by actually writing something simple that does the basics that you need.

-. . .

 Make sure the magic all goes away.

 ## Conclusion

 > Quality is a team issue.
 Andy hunt.

 Teams as a hole should not tolerate broken windows.

----

-Obviously no one will ever do the hundred percent of what was here exposed.
+Clean code is not about perfection..
+It's about honesty.

+We made our best to leave the camp cleaner than we find it?

 But if we aim for the 80% where code needs the most.
 We are cool.

 Parts not critical to performance must be clean - not optimized.

----
+## Conclusion

 Remember...

 > The best programmers are 28 times best than the worst ones.
 Robert Glass, [Facts and Fallacies of Software Engineering](http://www.amazon.com/Facts-Fallacies-Software-Engineering-Robert/dp/0321117425)